Kimura-Lab/Kono-et-al.-2023/README.md

 # Statistic codes for R ver.
 4.2.2
 These contain Games-Howell post-hoc multiple comparison test.
 Used in R Commander ver.
 2.8-0 with EZR plugin ver.
 1.61.

 Aoki_all.R is forked from http://aoki2.si.gunma-u.ac.jp/R/src/all.R (last updated at Feb 01, 2019).
 Code is programmed by Shigenobu AOKI (Professor Emeritus, Gunma University).
 Encoding has been changed from the original "EUC-JP" to "UTF-8" for R 4.2.0 and later versions.
-This program is provided as a draft to be used and freely rewritten by users.
-I encourage readers to refer to his book (Aoki S. [Statistical analysis by R] R ni yoru Toukei Kaiseki (in Japanese), Ohmsha, 2009) for further information and cite his work appropriately in accordance with international academic publishing guidelines.
+This program is provided as a draft for users to freely rewrite and use.
+I encourage readers to refer to his book (Aoki S. [Statistical analysis by R] R ni yoru Toukei Kaiseki (in Japanese), Ohmsha, 2009) or website (http://aoki2.si.gunma-u.ac.jp/R/, in Japanese, but easy to translate) for further information and cite his work appropriately in accordance with international academic publishing guidelines to use this.

 Hatano_socialStatisticsBasic.R is forked from http://kyoto-edu.sakura.ne.jp/weblesson/statistics/socialStatisticsBasic.R (Ver.1.3; Nov 24, 2021).
 Code is programmed by Shinsuke HATANO (Ryukoku University).
-I have obtained permission to redistribute the code on GitHub.
-I encourage readers to refer to his website for further information and cite his work appropriately in accordance with international academic publishing guidelines.
+I have obtained permission to redistribute these codes on GitHub.
+I encourage readers to refer to his website (https://kyoto-edu.sakura.ne.jp/ryukoku/?&course=statistics&content=R01_source, in Japanese, but easy to translate) for further information.
+In accordance with international academic publishing guidelines, appropriate citation should be provided to use this.

 #To perform the Games-Howell test using R software, the "rosetta", "PMCMRplus" and "rstatix" packages are now available.
 (The "userfriendlyscience" package was provided in older versions than R 4.0.5).